Pisa Tickets

 Top things to do in Pisa

-• Additional access: Upgrade to visit all six sites in the Pisa Complex for about €10 more.
-Cathedral entry is free but requires a timed pass, automatically included with all complex tickets.
+• Additional access: Add ~€10 to visit all six Pisa Complex sites.
+Cathedral entry is free but needs a timed pass, included with complex tickets.

 Which Leaning Tower ticket is best for you?